How to use Prompt Caching?

 How does Prompt Caching work?

-Check the image below for a visual explanation:
+(See the image below for a visual example.)

 Visual explaining how prompt caching works

-3/ If not, it will process the full prompt and will cache it for future use
+3. If not, the full prompt is processed and then stored for future requests.

-2/ You can define up to 4 cache breakpoints in your prompt.
+• Cache points: You can set up to 4 cache breakpoints in a prompt.

 How do I enable Prompt Caching?